Free Museums and Free Admission Times at Houston's Best Museums, Zoos, and Gardens

 Free general admission on the first Tuesday of each month, September through May, from noon until closing.
 June, July, and August do not have free afternoons.

 Free admission does not apply to the carousel, giraffe feeding, Zoo Lights or other events/attractions.
-You will need a free ticket to enter on free afternoons; get them at the gate or ahead of time and skip the lines at the gate!
+You will need a free ticket to enter on free afternoons; tickets can be obtained online the Wednesday prior to your visit.
+Tickets for Free Tuesday are not available at the gate.

 The Museum of Fine Arts Houston